Care for textiles by vacuuming or lightly brushing.

 For more thorough cleaning, use a pH neutral cleaner.
 Avoid ammonia-based cleaners, which can break down the sealant and possibly damage or discolor the stone.
 You should never use scouring creams, abrasive cleansers or acid based products (citrus, pine or vinegar cleaners).
 Also, you should not use alkaline-based products (ammonia, baking soda or borax) unless specifically formulated for use on natural stone or marble.

 Cold Climates: HOLLY HUNT recommend that tabletops be stored in a dry area in cold climates or be covered with a suitable outdoor furniture cover.
-Make a tent with the cover so that it is not touching any part of the tabletop – this will promote airflow and allow moisture to escape.
 It is possible that snow sitting on a tabletop for an extended period of time could cause moisture to penetrate the sealer.
 Marble is porous, and if moisture were to enter the stone and freeze, the marble may crack.
 Always seal the tabletop before each winter.

 Hot Climates: The porous nature of stone leaves it susceptible to heat retention.
 Care and caution should be exercised when handling stone that has been subjected to lengthy sun exposure.